zachlang123/code.zachswebsite/content/home/research.md

 <p>Anstett, Robert, & Authement, Jacob.
 2022. <a href="https://www.jacobauthement.com/publication/AnstettAuthement2022b">Comparing and Contrasting Political Institutions of the State of Missouri, the United States, and Other States</a> in <u>Readings in American Politics, 3rd ed.</u> edited by James W. Endersby.
 W.W.
 Norton & Company. </p>

+<p>“State Politics in the Early Republic and the Development of the American Executive: Representation, Party Politics, and Executive Selection Mechanisms 1788-1832.”
+With Aric Gooch.
+(Under review at Political Research Quarterly). </p>

+<p>“Federalism from the Bottom up: State Variation and Partisanship in Multistate Litigation against the Federal Government.”
+(Under review at American Politics Research). </p>

+<p>“Lessons from Dragons: Teaching Political Science with HBO’s House of the Dragon.”
+With Ronnie Olesker.
+(Under review at the Journal of Political Science Education). </p>

-<p>Lang, Zach (2024).
-The States Strike Back: The Role of Attorneys General in Multistate Litigation against the Federal Government. (in progress). </p>
+<p>“The States Strike Back: the Role of Attorneys General in Multistate Litigation against the Federal Government.” (in progress). </p>

 </div>